ayudoo/odoo_business_relationships/README.rst

 each business relationship separately.
 The defaults are ``tax_excluded`` for `Internal` and `B2B`, but ``tax_included`` for `B2C`.

-Note, that ``tax_display`` depends on the currently logged-in user.
-Your website customers will see prices according to this setting.
-However, in the admin backend sale order and account move forms, the total/subtotal line display depends on the setting for `Internal` users.
-Depending on your usage of tax included or excluded pricelists this may or may not require, that you customize the document layout.

 Round prices for B2C